kojootchere/SvGuru/README.md

 •	Modular Architecture: Source files are organized clearly into separate directories, making code management and expansion straightforward.

-Getting Started

-1. Clone the repository and navigate to the project root.
-2. Install the necessary dependencies using npm install.
-3. Run the tool with node index.js and follow the prompts.
-4. Your SVG will be generated and saved to the specified directory.

 Happy designing with SvGuru!

 ## Table of Contents